groggi/sciencedirect-dl/README.md

 sciencedirect-dl
 ================
+## What does it? ##
+This script downloads a book / journal from www.sciencedirect.com and merges the downloaded
+PDFs to one single PDF.

 ## What must be installed? ##
 - python (2.7.3 used while developing)
 - pdftk (binary path must be in PATH (environment variable))